-Click on the weeks below to follow what to do each day.
+Click on the weeks above to follow what to do each day.

 How it works

 This plan will help you step up from being a walker to becoming a runner.
-You’ll burn more energy in a shorter period of time and get the scales moving in the right direction.
-This program is designed for people who can comfortably walk for 30 minutes at a brisk pace at least three days per week.
+You’ll expend more energy in a shorter period of time and get the scales moving in the right direction.
+This plan is designed for people who can comfortably walk for 30 minutes at a brisk pace at least three days per week.

 What to expect

-By the end of this 4 week plan you’ll be running for 30 minutes.
+By the end of this 4-week plan, you’ll be running for 30 minutes.
 There are also some resistance and stretch days, and some own choice days to ensure variety and a whole body plan that gets results.
-Make sure you get clearance from your GP before starting if you haven’t exercised in a long time, are very overweight or have an existing medical condition.
+Make sure you get clearance from your GP before starting if you haven’t exercised in a long time or have an existing medical condition.

 Warm up and cool down

-- Endorphins they are those mood-boosting chemicals that make exercise feel good.
+- Endorphins are mood-boosting chemicals that make activity feel good.
 Focus on how good you feel when you finish your session.

-- Make time for you fitness session by scheduling them into your diary or set a reminder in your phone.
-Print off the walk to run planner and keep it handy on the fridge.
+- Make time for your activity by scheduling it into your diary or set a reminder in your phone.

 - Take time to focus on changes as you progress through the weeks.
 Do you feel fitter?
 Has your mood improved?
 Are the scales shifting in the right direction?